OpenCarbonWatch/Website/resources/texts/context.en.md

 with a strong impact on the climate.
 Preserving an inhabitable planet in the 21st century now represents an immense challenge.

-### An historical concentration
+### A historical concentration

-The concentration of greenhouse gases in the atmosphere is already higher than ever during the history of *homo sapiens* (see  [Vital Signs of the Planet](https://climate.nasa.gov/vital-signs/carbon-dioxide/) for the live concentration of carbon dioxyde and historical charts covering the previous 800,000 years).
-This concentration continue to increase each year in response to significant annual anthropogenic emissions (see [Global Carbon Atlas](http://www.globalcarbonatlas.org/en/CO2-emissions) for a map of yearly emissions per country).
+The concentrations of greenhouse gases in the atmosphere are already higher than ever during the history of *homo sapiens* (see  [Vital Signs of the Planet](https://climate.nasa.gov/vital-signs/carbon-dioxide/) for the live concentration of carbon dioxyde and historical charts covering the previous 800,000 years).
+These concentrations continue to increase each year in response to significant annual anthropogenic emissions (see [Global Carbon Atlas](http://www.globalcarbonatlas.org/en/CO2-emissions) for a map of yearly emissions per country).